noteed/exploring/README.md

 # TODO

-A possible organisation for these notes, once they ar more complete: start with the DOS files, i.e. describe `BANK`s and `MEMLIST.BIN`.
+A possible organisation for these notes, once they are more complete: start with the DOS files, i.e. describe `BANK`s and `MEMLIST.BIN`.
 Then continue with hard-coded data within the source code, in particular "parts".

 Then describe each type of resources, starting with Palette (the smallest resources).
 Then bytecode ?